Jookie262/ExpensesTracker/README.md

 ```
 pip install textable
 ```
 **Textable** is use to generate a text and pdf files from dataframes.
-This is needed to run the program inside the terminal only.
+This is needed to run the program inside the terminal.

 ```
 pip install pyqt